adaptive-learning/flocs-core/overview.md

     - possible solution is locking DB (django.db.transaction.atomic) for each view (or intent execution), but it hurts performance
 - how to version tasks and other data, or even changes in actions (and reducers)
   - use special-purpose action like ChangeDomain, ChangePackageVersion
+- can lazy loading from DB (if the requests are handled non-atomicly) lead to some inconsistencies?!
+  - (probably yes)